What is Sujatha’s story?

 At The University of Iowa, Sujatha has served as Associate Director of Graduate Academic Programs at the School of Journalism and Mass Communication.
 She coordinates the Development Track in the International Studies BA program of the College of Liberal Arts and Sciences, and serves as Director of the Working Group on Human Rights and International Development at The University of Iowa Center for Human Rights, College of Law.
 She has served as Head of the International Communication Section of the International Association for Media and Communication Research (IAMCR).

-- JMC:1000 Watching the World: Topics in Global News
+- JMC:1000 First Year Seminar, Watching the World: Topics in Global News

 - JMC:1500 Social Media Today

-- JMC:3832 Topics: Community Communication and International Development
+- JMC:3185 Topics in Mass Communication, Community Communication and International Development

-- JMC: 3832 Topics: Multimedia Storytelling and Development: India (Study Abroad)
+- JMC:3185 Topics in Mass Communication, Multimedia Storytelling and Development: India (Study Abroad)

 - JMC:6320 Media Research Methods II

-- 019:225 Transcultural Communication and Migration in the Indian Ocean Rim and Caribbean Regions (Crossing Borders Seminar)
+- JMC:6255 Problems in International Communication, Transcultural Communication and Migration in the Indian Ocean Rim and Caribbean Regions (Crossing Borders Seminar)